MHSDevClub/hackclub/workshops/that_was_easy/README.md

 And that's it!
 Save your `index.js` and try out the key binding!

-Then, let's save our progress with git by running the following commands in the Cloud9 terminal (`Alt+t`).
-Make sure you've saved all of your files on Cloud9!

-- `git add --all`
-- `git commit -m "Add key binding to that was easy button"`

 ## Part VI: Publishing and Sharing

 Post on [`#shipit`](https://hackclub.slack.com/messages/shipit) with the URL, so everyone can see and play with your amazing creation!